 If you’re not familiar with the book Notice and Note by Kylene Beers and Bob Probst, it encourages readers to take notice of key “sign posts” throughout the text.
 This display brings that concept to life in a classroom.

 3. Try close reading song lyrics.

 The principles behind close reading can be applied to media, songs and videos too.
-Check out this lesson plan for middle and high school students that incorporates the songs “Cool Kids” and “Fifteen.”
+Check out this fun lesson from Read, Write, Think.

 4. Keep track of what you’ve learned.

-In this blog post, first grade teacher Jessica Tobin explains how she breaks the process of close reading into a four-day lesson, with students keeping track of their progress along the way.
+In this blog post, teacher Jessica Tobin explains how she breaks the process of close reading into a four-day lesson, with students keeping track of their progress along the way.